ArguesWithIdiots/PassForge/readme.md

 1. Why Does This Exist?

 Because I wanted to put *something* on GitHub that wasn’t a half-finished tutorial or a “hello world” from 2021.
-Also because typing passwords manually is annoying, and I am supremely distrust of online password generators.
+Also because typing passwords manually is annoying, and I am supremely distrustful of online password generators.
 I actually use this damn thing.

 2. How to Use It